 Major Testosterone Killers

-High consumption of processed food and excessive alcohol consumption also lead to a decline in the testosterone levels.
-Inappropriate lifestyle with poor sleeping habits, high nicotine intake, and exposure to stressful condition also lowers the testosterone levels.
+High consumption of processed food and excessive alcohol consumption also lead to a decline in testosterone levels.
+Inappropriate lifestyle choices such as poor sleeping habits, high nicotine intake, and exposure to stressful condition also lower testosterone levels.

 Signs of Low Testosterone

-Low testosterone is a condition where the body does not produce enough hormones and cause various symptoms like decreased sex drive, erectile dysfunction, fat gain, balding, and infertility.
+Low testosterone is a condition where the body does not produce enough hormone and it causes various symptoms like decreased sex drive, erectile dysfunction, fat/weight gain, balding, and infertility.

-Some people relate low testosterone levels with being cranky or tired, but there are many signs that are associated with it.
-It includes-
+Some people relate low testosterone levels with being cranky or tired, but there are many more signs that are associated with it.
+They can include:

 - Sleep Disturbances